UPDATED BY

 Psychologists Pauline Clance and Suzanne Imes first described imposter syndrome in 1978 while researching why high-achieving women believe themselves to be inadequate.
 Although this initial research focused on women, anyone can experience imposter syndrome, regardless of gender or job status.

-Although imposter syndrome is often associated with workers in high-pressure tech and business environments, it affects a great deal more.
 Up to 82 percent of people experience imposter syndrome — and that includes college students, medical professionals, teachers, accountants and more.
 Imposter syndrome affects all kinds of people, but studies have found that 75 percent of women in executive positions have reported experiencing imposter syndrome throughout their careers.

-What Are Characteristics of Imposter Syndrome?
+Characteristics of Imposter Syndrome

 “It might manifest in somebody I refer to as ‘flying under the radar,’” said Valerie Young, co-founder of the Imposter Syndrome Institute and author of The Secret Thoughts of Successful Women: Why Capable People Suffer from the Impostor Syndrome and How to Thrive in Spite of It.
 “So it might be the person who you know is perfectly capable and qualified, but they don’t speak up.”